 Because of their fragile nature, dentists may suggest this type of filling for cavities near the gum line or to fill between teeth.

 Crowns That Look Like Your Teeth

-When you need a crown, inlay, or veneer, the go-to material is typically porcelain, ceramic, or another glass-like material.
+When you need a crown, inlay, or veneer, the go-to is typically porcelain, ceramic, or another glass-like material.

 Dentists have used amalgam to fill cavities for more than a century.
 These fillings are alloys that combine silver, tin, copper, and mercury.

 Advantages: They're are durable and long-lasting.
 Plus, amalgam is one of the least expensive materials.